putteneersjoris/annelotte-website/README.md

 ## Stack:

-Every push update (git cmd or GitHub web UI) triggers a GitHub Actions workflow that generates the static webpages.
+sdfEvery push update (git cmd or GitHub web UI) triggers a GitHub Actions workflow that generates the static webpages.

 ### How: